1924 British Mount Everest expedition: Third: Mallory and Irvine

 (Mallory really meant 8 a.m., not 8 p.m.)
 Mallory referred to the climbers by their last names, thus, his letter to Odell starts, "Dear Odell" (Odell's first name is Noel), while his letter to John Noel starts "Dear Noel."
-Nema was getting sick and Odell dispatched him and the remaining four porters back to Camp IV with a letter to Hazzard.
+Nema was getting sick and Odell dispatched him and the remaining four porters back to Camp IV with a letter to Hazard.

 John Noel received the letter and understood the mistake between "p.m." and "a.m.".
 He also knew the location Mallory was referring to, as he and Mallory had discussed it previously, and both the "skyline" and the "rockband" could be seen at the same time through the camera.

 On 8 June, John Noel and two porters were at the photographic lookout point above Camp III (Advanced Base Camp) at 8:00 a.m. looking for the climbers.
 They took turns with a telescope, and if anything were seen, Noel would turn the camera on—which was already focused upon the agreed spot.
 They did not spot anyone and could see the summit ridge until 10:00 a.m. when clouds blocked the view.

 On the morning of 8 June, Odell awoke at 6:00 a.m., reporting that the night was largely free of wind and that he slept well.
 At 8:00 a.m., Odell started an ascent to Camp VI to make geological studies and to support Mallory and Irvine.
 The mountain was swept by mists, so he could not see the Northeast Ridge clearly, along which Mallory and Irvine had intended to climb.
 At about 7925 m he climbed over a small outcropping.
 At 12:50 p.m., the mists suddenly cleared.
 Odell noted in his diary, "saw M & I on the ridge, nearing base of final pyramide".
 In a first report on 5 July to The Times he clarified this view.
 Odell was excited about having found the first fossils on Everest when there was a clearing in the weather and he saw the summit ridge and final pyramid of Everest.
 His eyes caught a tiny black dot which moved on a small snowcrest beneath a rock-step on the ridge.
 A second black dot was moving toward the first one.
 The first dot reached the crest of the ridge ("broke skyline").
 He could not be certain if the second dot also did so.